marcomb/ckanext-shibboleth/README.md

         friendlyform;browser
         auth_tkt

-Add ``ckanext.repoze.who.shibboleth.extension:ShibbolethAuthenticator`` to the list of the authenticator plugins:
+Add ``ckanext.shibboleth.repoze.auth:ShibbolethAuthenticator`` to the list of the authenticator plugins:

     [authenticators]
     plugins =
         auth_tkt
         ckan.lib.authenticator:UsernamePasswordAuthenticator
-        ckanext.repoze.who.shibboleth.extension:ShibbolethAuthenticator
+        ckanext.shibboleth.repoze.auth:ShibbolethAuthenticator

 Add ``shibboleth`` to the list of the challengers plugins: